nodejs/node/doc/api/async_hooks.md

 provided by AsyncHooks itself.
 The logging should then be skipped when it was the logging itself that caused AsyncHooks callback to call.
 By doing this the otherwise infinite recursion is broken.

+### Class: `AsyncHook`

+The class `AsyncHook` exposes interface for tracking lifetime events of asynchronous operations.
+Using a unique ID per asynchronous call, it helps associating method calls that otherwise do not appear together in a typical call stack.

 #### `asyncHook.enable()`